eRose-DatabaseCleaning/TaskList/README.md

 - [ ] Change the right-click on ally to a Ctrl+right click to see some info.
 - [ ] Make the blue items just a stat like the refine stat.
 For the drops, add a new column inside the STB to say if this monster can drop blue items or not. ---> Next step is the craft of such item (new skill like refine)
 - [ ] Add an option to choose for constant or not rendering
-- [ ] Add automatic option to launch several game with password and automatically open the windows with the right size to be splitted on the screen
+- [ ] Atfer implementation of auto-login add automatic option to launch several game with password and automatically open the windows with the right size to be splitted on the screen
+- [ ] Implement auto-login
 - [ ] Prevent windows to be opened out of the screen when resolution changes
 - [ ] Fix the 2nd skill bar (numbers for bar one, and F keys for 2nd bar)
 - [x] Make the limitation on the FPS working! (but a bit dirty, have to find where the value of 1000 for get_rs()->min_framerate is coming...)